 On March 7, 1941, in San Jose, the CRA Convention elected William F. Reichel president.
 A dispute arose over a resolution to endorse Wendell Wilkie as National Party Leader.
 President Reichel also appointed a committee of twenty-nine to recommend candidates for statewide offices, which would not be divisive for CRA.
 The committee recommended then-Attorney General Earl Warren for Governor.
-On February 11, 1941, “The Axis,” Germany, Italy and Japan, declared war on America.
+In December 1941, “The Axis,” Germany, Italy, and Japan, declared war on America.

 It was the year 1942.
 World War II raged on and President Roosevelt was in his third term.
 The Republican Party was groping to find new leadership in order to regain a foothold in national politics.
 In contrast to the National Republican Party, California politics flourished.
 The California Republican Assembly had become a formidable political force.

 By their second decade of existence, they had indeed accomplished all their original goals.
 They controlled the Central Committee, campaign funds, the precinct organization, and without a CRA endorsement, no Republican candidate could hope to get elected.

 At that time, the Governor of California was Earl Warren, a Republican, as was Lt.
 Governor Fred Houser.